-Service projects are great Christmas traditions for family and ways of volunteering at Christmas, doing community service, and helping kids focus on helping others and giving back during the holidays.
-Check out our ideas for family volunteer projects!
+Service projects are awesome Christmas traditions for family.
+Holiday volunteering and doing community service is great for helping kids focus on helping others and giving back during the holidays.
+Check out our ideas for family volunteer projects and ways volunteer with kids — even when stuck at home!

 Service Projects Ideas (For Holidays or Any Time!)

-Looking for ideas for service projects for your family during the holidays or, any time for service projects for youth groups, service projects for cub scouts or girl scouts, volunteer opportunities for teens, or co-op or ideas for school service projects?
+Looking for ideas for service projects for your family during the holidays / Christmas holiday volunteering, or service projects for youth groups, service projects for cub scouts or girl scouts, volunteer opportunities for teens, or co-op or ideas for school service projects?

 What are service projects?